ShawnZCode/CTC_Reporting_API/README.md

 - json (eases parsing the json stream from the API)
 - pyodbc (facilitates connecting to and updating data in the SQL server)

-## Updating the settings file
+## Updating the settings file(s)

-There are 3 settings files, one per library
+There is one .env and 3 settings files (one per library)

+The .env_sample is located in the root of this project and should be renamed to .env so that the code can reference it.
-each is located at CTC_API\\`<LIBRARY>`\Settings.json The APICore_Connection\Settings.json is a major dependency throughout all of these flows and controls connection to the official CTC API
+This file controls the connection to the official CTC API.
 Be sure to obtain your company reportsKey from CTC software directly and update the settings file with your key

 - info@ctcsoftware.com
+- Be sure to update the .env with your reporting key so you can access the API's when using the python code.

+each *.json setting file is located at their respective module (IE: CTC_API\\`<LIBRARY>`\Settings.json)

-Also, the APICore's settings controls what data is fetched
+The APICore's settings controls what data is fetched

 - The default settings retrieves all of the generally relevant information and results in the most complete dataset(s)
 - If you have different needs, certainly reduce the retrieved information to speed the fetch and logging of data